henryhale/xterminal/docs/guide/installation.md

 These deliver npm packages globally over their fast content delivery network.

-Install via cdn using one of the following;
+Install via CDN using one of the following;

 ::: code-group